 As soon as they are born (and even before they leave the womb) babies are paying attention to language.
 Their first challenge is to learn to recognize the sounds of their native tongue.
 They do this from within the uterus by listening to the language(s) spoken by their mother and other people around her.

 Infants may be born with fuzzy vision, but in healthy babies hearing is fully developed.
 They use their ears to take in all of the rhythms, patterns and language to which they are exposed.
-When a baby coos and babbles in infancy, he or she is practicing the most common sounds of language, in preparation for when his vocal chords will be developed enough to utter those precious first words.
+When a baby coos and babbles in infancy, he or she is practicing the most common sounds of language, in preparation for when his vocal cords will be developed enough to utter those precious first words.

 However, even before they have the skills needed to articulate spoken language, babies as young as 6 months can learn to recognize words.
 Later on at 8-9 months they may even be able to produce some vocally and certainly to recognize and use baby signs.
 That's why it’s never too soon to start expanding your child’s vocabulary!

 6 Ways to help children develop pre-literacy skills

 Developing a child’s vocabulary is crucial because he or she will find it much easier to read and write words that are already known.
 Early reading requires decoding, or moving slowly from letter (and attached sound) to letter.
 If the parts add up to something that sounds familiar, the whole process is a lot more fun.

 Parents can help children learn words by teaching them how to describe the world around them.
 Books are an excellent way to introduce vocabulary that may not be in the child’s immediate environment, as is simply talking to children so they learn to recognize common words and what they stand for.